Mining Data and Statistics

 The Registered Mines in New Mexico Web Map provides an interactive map symbolized by commodities with additional layers referencing land surface management areas and the public land survey system (PLSS).
 Information about the mines can be viewed in a pop-up or table.
 There is a measurement tool and search bar for address or place to navigate around the map.
 Users can add markers, drawings, and text on the map.
 The map can be printed, exported as a PDF, or shared with a link.

-These story maps present the program’s goals to safeguard the public from the hazards of abandoned mines while conserving wildlife habitat, preserving mining history, and highlighting the legacy of environmental impacts by reclaiming pre-1977 mining activity.
+These story maps present AML’s goals to safeguard the public from the hazards of abandoned mines while conserving wildlife habitat, preserving mining history, and highlighting the legacy of environmental impacts by reclaiming pre-1977 mining activity.
 The story map journal represents these diverse activities by exploring a selection of projects, initiatives, and community engagement by utilizing maps, multi-media, and links to other information.

 Legacy Uranium Dashboard